venoajie/my_prompts/PEL_BLUEPRINT.md

 ---

 ## 4. Core Workflows
+-   **Evidence Gathering:** The process of determining which artifacts to provide to a prompt is governed by a formal, four-step protocol (Deconstruct Mandate, Consult Persona, Trace Dependencies, Consider Failure Paths), as documented in the root `README.md`.
 -   **Prompt Assembly (Two-Stage):** The `assemble_prompt.py` script executes a two-stage process:
     1.  **Alignment Check:** A fast, lightweight LLM call to the `ALIGNMENT-CHECKER` persona to validate that the chosen agent is appropriate for the mandate.
     2.  **Final Assembly:** Construction of the full prompt payload, injecting the chosen persona and all necessary knowledge base artifacts.